Hati-Research/intrusive-thoughts/book/src/liltcp-stack-sharing.md

 This code is quite good until there are more shared resources, or the need arises to implement methods on the shared resource.
-Ideally, we'd like to be able to wrap the shared state into a structure and not expose the implementation detail of the shared reference and interrior mutability.
+Ideally, we'd like to be able to wrap the shared state into a structure and not expose the implementation detail of the shared reference and interior mutability.

 The approach I have chosen for this is to create a wrapper around the shared reference.
 Until we add some more fields to the wrapper, it will be trivially copyable -